reqnroll/Reqnroll/docs/visualstudio/Visual-Studio-Integration-Editing-Features.rst

 bound.

 .. note::
-   In SpecFlow Visual Studio 2022 plugin a project must be **built** for syntax highlighting to update.
+   In Reqnroll Visual Studio 2022 plugin a project must be **built** for syntax highlighting to update.

 IntelliSense (auto-completion) for Keywords and Steps
 -----------------------------------------------------

-IntelliSense makes SpecFlow easy to use when integrated with Visual Studio.
+IntelliSense makes Reqnroll easy to use when integrated with Visual Studio.
 IntelliSense uses find-as-you-type to restrict the list of suggested entries.